 Discover how Memphis does fine dining

-Reserve a table in advance to experience Andrew Michael Italian Kitchen, a MICHELIN-recognized Italian restaurant known for its refined pasta dishes, fresh ingredients, and elegant atmosphere.
+Reserve a table in advance to experience Andrew Michael Italian Kitchen, a MICHELIN-recognized Italian restaurant known for its refined pasta dishes, fresh ingredients and elegant atmosphere.
 Acre offers a seasonal, locally inspired menu with creative cocktails and a warm, inviting setting.
 Erling Jensen is a fine-dining destination featuring sophisticated French-influenced cuisine.

-Also noteworthy are Restaurant Iris, where classic creole dining meets Memphis flavor in a chic dining room or a relaxed intimate bar space; Folk’s Folly, a Memphis institution celebrated for its classic steakhouse experience and historic charm; and River Oaks, which offers world-class food in a French-American bistro.
+Also noteworthy are Restaurant Iris, where classic creole dining meets Memphis flavor in a chic dining room and a relaxed intimate bar space; Folk’s Folly, a Memphis institution celebrated for its classic steakhouse experience and historic charm; and River Oaks, which offers world-class food in a French-American bistro.

 Choose the evening's entertainment